Edouard360/Halite-Python-RL/README.md

 Be careful, there is a time dependency in pipe_socket_translator

-Be careful the hlt object are not the same
+Be careful the hlt object are not the same when debugging than when playing.
+The objects can be used with similar functions though, for convenience.

+Infinite games can be run with as many bots as desired.